 Agoraphobia: This is where the fear of certain places occurs, often combined with panic attacks.

-Where can affected people go?
+While fighting stress, anxiety and panic, where can affected people go?

 - Resident Doctors for Psychiatry